dayarik111-glitch/IT-ServiceDesk-Case-Studies/README.md

-# IT Service Desk: Ticket Case Studies
+# IT Service Desk — Ticket Case Studies

 *All tickets in this repository were completed in ServiceDesk Simulator, a training environment.
 These are not production incidents.*